Housing Assistance for Seniors in New Hampshire

 Benefit What it does Who qualifies How to apply

-Low/Moderate Income Homeowners Property Tax Relief Refunds part of the state education property tax Income-eligible homeowners (limits set by state; check each year) NH DRA – Low/Moderate Income Relief
+Low and Moderate Income Homeowners Property Tax Relief Provides a refund of part of the state education property tax paid during the year.
+Income-eligible homeowners who meet state guidelines (limits may change annually).
+Apply through the NH DRA – Low/Moderate Income Relief

-Property Tax Deferral (RSA 72:38-a) Lets eligible elderly homeowners defer tax payment until sale/transfer Age, equity, and other limits; interest accrues Apply at Town Hall; statute: RSA 72:38-a
+Property Tax Deferral (RSA 72:38-a) Allows eligible seniors to defer payment of property taxes until the home is sold or ownership changes.
+Seniors who meet age, equity, and local eligibility requirements.
+Apply through your Town Hall; statute: RSA 72:38-a

 How to Apply (and Actually Get Through It)

-• Photo ID and Social Security numbers for household members
+• Photo ID and Social Security numbers for all household members

 • Proof of age (for senior-specific programs)